El Paso Symphony Orchestra Assn, Inc.

 TOCANDO MUSIC PROJECT FUN FACTS

-EPSOs Education and Outreach Programs have an 85-yr. history and continue to expand into new areas.
-Tocando has an eleven-year history of providing free musical instruments, instruction and performance opportunities to the highly under-served community of El Segundo Barrio.
-Focusing on those schools in the feeder pattern of one of the lowest-performing high schools in the state of Texas, Tocando provides programming for students from three elementary and a middle school 4 days a week throughout the school year.
+EPSOs Education and Outreach Programs have an 86-yr. history and continues to expand into new areas.
+Tocando has a twelve-year history of providing free musical instruments, instruction and performance opportunities to the under-served community of El Segundo Barrio.
+Focusing on those schools in the feeder pattern of Bowie High School, one of the lowest-performing high schools in the state of Texas, Tocando provides programming for students from three elementary and a middle school 4 days a week throughout the school year.
 Tocando’s main goal is not to create musicians, but to offer students improved skills of leadership, self-confidence, and life vision to encourage them to pursue higher education as a means to break the cycle of poverty many live in.

 The El Paso Independent School District (EPISD) partners with EPSO by providing free programming space for the program.
 In addition, after-school snacks, instruments and instrument repair and bus transportation are also provided.
 The program partners with the University of Texas at El Paso (UTEP) to create a pathway to college.
 UTEP provides support for the program through their strong ties to the UTEP Music and Education Departments.